-Because of the importance and influence of professional counseling organizations in licensure, training, and research, all students are strongly encouraged to become members of the American Counseling Association (ACA) and its various divisions representing special interests.
-Primary divisions include the American Mental Health Counselors Association (AMHCA), the American School Counselors Association (ASCA), the Association for Counselor Education and Supervision (ACES), and the state and local associations for counseling where they live or work, such as the Ohio Counseling Association (OCA) the Greater Cincinnati Counseling Association (GCCA), the Ohio School Counselors Association (OSCA), and the Ohio Mental Health Counselors Association (OMHCA).
+Because of the importance and influence of professional counseling organizations in licensure, training, and research, all students are strongly encouraged to become members of the American Counseling Association (ACA) or the American School Counselors Association (ASCA) and affiliated counseling organizations and divisions representing special interests.
+Such associations include the American Mental Health Counselors Association (AMHCA), the Association for Counselor Education and Supervision (ACES), and the state and local associations for counseling where they live or work, such as the Ohio Counseling Association (OCA) the Greater Cincinnati Counseling Association (GCCA), the Ohio School Counselors Association (OSCA), and the Ohio Mental Health Counselors Association (OMHCA).

-Students will find other opportunities to develop specialty skills, network with other students and professionals, and engage in advocacy through any of the 20 ACA divisions.
-Interested students are encouraged to see www.counseling.org for more details about all of the divisions and how to apply.
+Students will find other opportunities to develop specialty skills, network with other students and professionals, and engage in advocacy through any of the 18 ACA divisions.
+Interested students are encouraged to visit ACA for more details about all of the divisions and how to apply.
 Reduced price, student memberships are available for ACA, OCA, GCCA and special interest divisions.
 Additionally, students are encouraged to participate in the UC chapter of Chi Sigma Iota, the academic and professional honorary society for counseling students and professionals.